 How you're assessed

-You won’t have to take any exams as you’ll be assessed through case study analysis, essays, portfolios, presentations and reports.
+You won’t have to take any exams as you will be assessed through case study analysis, essays, portfolios, presentations and reports.

-Past graduates now enjoy careers as higher level teaching assistants, welfare child protection officers, early years practitioners, care assistants, and community learning facilitators.
-You could also develop a career in SEND occupations, such as SENCOs, SEND teachers or SEND management.
+Our graduates are now enjoying success as higher level teaching assistants, welfare child protection officers, early years practitioners, care assistants, and community learning facilitators.

 "My tutors and their lectures have been more than I could ever ask for.
 The placements I have undertaken have enhanced my learning; for instance, within my psychology modules, I have been able to support my academic writing with real world evidence.”